andresmadeddie/Digital-Forensics-iPhone-Autopsy/Report Case National Galery DC.md

 ---

 ## 1. Executive Summary
-On January 21, 2016, Digitech Inc. was called in to assist the National Gallery, Washington D.C.
-(NGDC) case involving the conspiracy associated with the theft of valuable stamps and defacing of museums are at the NGDC.
+On January 21, 2016, Digitech Inc. was called in to assist the National Gallery, Washington D.C.(NGDC) case involving a conspiracy associated with the theft of valuable stamps and the defacing of the museum.

 - Tracy is a suspect in the aforementioned conspiracy.
 - As part of the investigation, Tracy’s iPhone was taken into custody.